Jaclenga/jaclenga.github.io/_posts/2023-06-03-Auction_Security.md

 tags: [Essay, Security]
 date: 2023-06-02 14:01:30 -0500
 ---
-Here's a short article I wrote for job application a while back.
+Here's a short article I wrote for a job application a while back.
 Hope you enjoy!

 ## Cybersecurity Practices for Electronic Auctions